-- 50-90% of women did not seek help for violence;
+- 50-90% of women who experience violence do not seek help.

-How to celebrate
+How to take part

-When is National Domestic Violence Awareness Month in 2022?
+When is National Domestic Violence Awareness Month in 2023?

 National Domestic Violence Awareness Month is observed on October 1 each year.